 Finally, boost the colors of your flower.
 You can do this by increasing the saturation.
 Alternatively, you can increase different color channels separately–it’s your call!

-Related Post: 10 Best Macro Lenses for Canon DSLRs in 2019
+Related Post: 10 Best Macro Lenses for Canon DSLRs

 Flower Macro Photography: Next Steps